tweag/FawltyDeps/README.md

 This is very much related to the above question. `scikit-learn` is an example of a package that exposes a different import name: `sklearn`.
-When `scikit-learn` is not installed in the current Python environment (the one that FawltyDeps uses to find these mappings), then FawltyDeps is unable to make the connection between these two names.
+When `scikit-learn` is not found in the Python environment(s) used by FawltyDeps, then FawltyDeps is unable to make the connection between these two names.

-To solve this problem, make sure that you either install and run FawltyDeps in a development environment (e.g. virtualenv) where your project's dependencies (including `scikit-learn`) are also installed.
+To solve this problem, make sure that `scikit-learn` is installed in a Python environment that belongs to your project.
 Alternatively, you can use the `--pyenv` option to point at a Python environment where `scikit-learn` and your other dependencies are installed.